 - The courses all include some surfaces other than road or sidewalk.
 Each participant is encouraged to assess for themselves whether that course is appropriate for them.
 Race Directors are happy to provide more information to assist. .

 - The courses all include some surfaces other than road or sidewalk.
 Each participant is encouraged to assess for themselves whether the course is appropriate.
 Strollers are allowed in the rear of each race.
 Some parts of the course are narrow and strollers may not block the path for other runners.
 No bicycles, hot wheels, or tyke bikes are allowed.

 - For an ADA accommodations contact Kari Strang, Race Director at 541-788-6412 or by email.

 - Parking in Bend near the Start and Finish areas is free on Sunday and posted time limits are not enforced.
 We want to be great visitors and keep access to businesses open for all to enjoy by parking off street where we can.
 A map of parking options is available HERE.

 Bag Check & Clothing Drop/Donation

 Support / Aid Stations

 - Non-cash awards will be given at approximately 11:00 am to the top male and female finishers of each distance (Open and Masters).
-Age group awards will be available for full and half.

 Severe Conditions – Race Modification or Cancellation Policy